glouppe/info8002-large-scale-data-systems/lecture7.md

 - Scalable, but $\mathcal{O}(n)$ operations are required.
     - **Unacceptable** in  large systems!

-.exercice[How to make lookups faster?]
+.exercise[How to make lookups faster?]

 ???